aryawu0513/docker-build-zlib/README.md

 We do it per function.
 But problem: most functions in the source code is declared local via the ZLIB_INTERNAL attribute, making it invisible outside its compilation unit and therefore unavailable to our test harness.

-To address this, we created a small wrapper function, test_gz_avail, that simply calls gz_avail and is globally visible.
+To address this, we created a global wrapper function. see `data_pipelie/test_addglobalwrapper.py`

+eg. we create test_gz_avail, that simply calls gz_avail and is globally visible.
 We then modified our test code to call test_gz_avail instead of gz_avail.
 ```c
 int test_gz_avail(gz_statep state) { return gz_avail(state); }
 ```